siraphat-nuurai/siraphat-nuurai/README.md

 🍁 Introduction

-Howdy!
-I'm Siraphat Nu-urai, but you can call me Zatin.
-I am currently a third-year Applied Mathematics student at King Mongkut’s Institute of Technology Ladkrabang (KMITL) in Bangkok, Thailand.
-In the future, I aim to become a data scientist in Thailand.
-I live by the principle: 'If you cannot do great things, do small things in a great way.'
+Howdy Y'all!
+I’m Siraphat Nu-urai, also known as Zatin, a third-year Applied Mathematics student at King Mongkut’s Institute of Technology Ladkrabang (KMITL) in Bangkok, Thailand.
+With a strong passion for data science, I aspire to apply analytical and computational techniques to solve real-world problems.
+I believe in the principle: 'If you cannot do great things, do small things in a great way.'